HistoryGrowth of a State

 In Apr., 2008, the Alliance of Free Democrats left the governing coalition, and the Socialists formed a minority government.
 The 2008 global financial crisis led to a sharp drop in the value of the Hungarian currency in October, forcing Hungary to seek a

 In June, 2010, Pál Schmitt, the speaker of the National Assembly and a member of Fidesz, was elected to succeed Sólyom as Hungarian president.
 The failure of an alumina plant sludge pond in Oct., 2010, resulted in an ecological disaster in W Hungary that covered 6 villages and 16 sq mi (40 sq km) with toxic mud and also poisoned local rivers.
 A new constitution, enacted by Fidesz in Apr., 2011, and effective in 2012, was criticized in a number of quarters for attempting to bind future Hungarian governments to Fidesz's conservative political program.
-By late 2011, legal changes that reduced the independence of the central bank had led to conflict with the European Union and International Monetary Fund, which broke off negotiations for financial aid for several months.
+By late 2011, legal changes that reduced the independence of the central bank had led to conflict with the European Union and International Monetary Fund.

 More on Hungary History from Fact Monster: